 Students can be enrolled without current or immediate proof of immunizations.
-However, the student will be suspended until or unless parent submits documentary proof and they are not exempted from immunization pursuant to ARS 15-873.
+However, the student will not be allowed to attend school or may be suspended (if they are already attending) until or unless parent submits documentary proof of current immunizations or a waiver form, which is available from the front office.
+Immunization requirements and deadlines may be different for homeless students.